blessed15896/mysite/README.md

 - Open [https://myaccount.google.com/security](https://myaccount.google.com/security) to enable 2-step verification for your account

-- Access [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords) to creaate an app password
+- Access [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords) to creaate an app password. \*_Make sure to copy the generated password._

 Run the following command inside the repository root to create an environment variable file